Tennōji-ku, Osaka

 Tennōji (天王寺区, Tennōji-ku) is one of 24 wards of Osaka, Japan.
-It is named after the Shitennō-ji (Temple of the Four Heavenly Kings), which is located in the ward.
+It is named after the Shitennō-ji, the temple of the Four Heavenly Kings, which is located in the ward.

 General information

 Tennōji Station is the city's main southeastern rail terminal with Osaka Municipal Subway's Tennōji Station Midōsuji Line and Tanimachi Line, JR Tennōji as the terminus of the JR Hanwa Line (and a major stop on the Kyoto Line, Osaka Loop Line, Yamatoji Line and Kansai Airport Line) and the Kintetsu Abenobashi Station, directly across the street from Tennōji station is the terminus of the Minami Osaka Line.
 As a result of its being a major railway hub, it has become a major built up area in southern Osaka.
 The buildings around the station include, the Kintetsu department store, Mio, Station Plaza, and Hoop shopping malls, Apollo Movie Theater and Lucias shopping mall, as well as the more recent Q's Mall.
 In addition, there are several shopping streets in the area including Abenobashisuji.
 The Kintetsu Abeno Harukas building, which houses the Kintetsu department store, was fully opened in the spring of 2014 and is currently the tallest building in Japan at 300 meters (984 ft.) in height.